LinkedInLearning/programming-foundations-apis-and-web-services-3811153/README.md

-# COURSENAME
+# Programming Foundations: APIs and Web Services
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Programming Foundations: APIs and Web Services`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions